nogibjj/IDS-706_rg361_ind-proj-3/README.md

    contains the ``dockerfile`` and ``devcontainer.json`` files which are used to build and define the setting of the virtual environment (codespaces - python) for running the codes.

 ### 6. Notebooks
-   The 4 notebooks which are mentioned earlier are stored in the ``Notebooks`` folder in this Github repository so as to have version control and CICD
+   The 3 notebooks which are mentioned earlier are stored in the ``Notebooks`` folder in this Github repository so as to have version control and CICD

+### 7. plot.png
+   The output plot which is generated by the visualization step in the notebook

-### 7. resources
+### 8. resources
    contains additonal files which are used in the README